karencfv/burst/README.md

 # Burst 💥

 Burst is a simple tool that sends load to a host.

-_WARNING: Burst is under active development.
-Subcommands and flags may change at any moment._
+It allows you to stress test a host or endpoint by sending a configurable amount of load.

 ## How to use